puma13992/medicine-list/README.md

 - __Show list__
   - If the user chooses to display the list, there are two options: Either the list is displayed or the user receives a message that the list is empty.
-  - If the list is empty, there are two options: add medications or return to the main menu.
+  - If the list is empty, there are two options: add a medication or return to the main menu.
   - If the input for one of the two options is not valid, a validation message appears and informing the user that his/her input is not valid.
   - The two options input is then requested again.